armbian/documentation/docs/User-Guide_Getting-Started.md

 - unstested
 - for experienced users only

-Do not use them in a productive environment but your constructive [feedback to developers](https://forum.armbian.com/forum/4-development/) is highly appreciated.
+Do not use testing or dev images in a productive environment.
+We do appreciate  your constructive [feedback to developers](https://forum.armbian.com/forum/4-development/).

 ### How to check download authenticity?